-Tendoscopy is a procedure that allows an orthopaedic surgeon to see the inside of a tendon sheath to treat tendon disorders of the foot and ankle.
-Tendoscopy is very similar to arthroscopy.
-A small camera and special instruments are placed through small incisions along the course of a tendon.
+Tendoscopy is a procedure that allows an orthopaedic surgeon to see a tendon from the inside of its sheath to treat tendon disorders of the foot and ankle.
+Tendoscopy is very similar to arthroscopy, in which a camera goes into a joint.
+In tendoscopy, a small camera and special instruments are placed through small incisions along the tendon.
 Sterile fluid is used to expand the sheath and provide direct exposure to the tendon.

-Tendoscopy should be considered if non-surgical treatment has failed.
+Tendoscopy can be considered if non-surgical treatment has failed.
 It may be used on many of the tendons of the feet and ankles.
 Some examples include:

-Posterior tibial tendon (PTT): The PTT runs along the inside of the ankle and helps to pull the foot inward and hold up the arch of the foot.
+The PTT runs along the inside of the ankle and functions to pull the foot inward and hold up the arch of the foot.
 Inflammation of the lining of the PTT often is associated with flat feet.
-It also can occur in patients with rheumatoid or psoriatic arthritis.
+It also can occur in patients with rheumatoid or other inflammatory arthritis.
 Tendoscopy allows an orthopaedic surgeon to remove the inflamed tissue from within the tendon sheath.
 If a tear in the tendon is found, a small incision can be made over the tear to repair it.

-Peroneal tendons: The peroneal tendons run along the outside of the ankle and help push the foot outward.
-Sometimes these tendons can be scarred from surgery or a fracture of the fibula, the bone these tendons run along.
+The peroneal tendons run along the outside of the ankle and help push the foot outward.
+Sometimes these tendons can be scarred from prior injuries or surgery.
 Scarring can lead to abnormal tendon motion.
 Releasing the individual tendon sheaths via tendoscopy can relive pain.
 Also, when small tears are identified with the scope, an incision can be made over the location of the tear and the tendon can be repaired.

-Flexor Hallucis Longus Tendon (FHL): This tendon runs behind the ankle and attaches to the bottom of the big toe.
-The FHL helps to pull the big toe downward.
-Patients with inflammation of the FHL typically have ankle pain and occasional locking of the big toe when they walk.
+This tendon runs behind the ankle and attaches to the bottom of the big toe.
+The FHL helps to flex the big toe downward.
+Patients with inflammation of the FHL typically have pain in the back of the ankle and occasional locking of the big toe when they walk.
 In the past, this problem was fixed with an open surgery that involved opening the tendon sheath and cleaning the tendon.
-Today this procedure is done using a scope.
+Today this procedure can be done using a scope.

-This surgery is performed by a foot and ankle orthopaedic surgeon.
-It typically is an outpatient procedure, meaning the patient can go home the same day as treatment.
-General anesthesia often is used.
-An alternative may be sedation and numbing medication for the leg.
-Two small skin incisions called portals are made directly over the course of the tendon.
-The arthroscope is placed through one portal and into the tendon sheath.
-Sterile fluid flows through the arthroscope to expand the tendon sheath.
+Tendoscopy is performed by a foot and ankle orthopaedic surgeon.
+It typically is an outpatient procedure, meaning you can go home the same day as treatment.
+You may be put under general anesthesia or a milder forms of anesthesia such as sedation or nerve block.
+Your surgeon will make two small skin incisions called "portals" directly over the course of the tendon.
+They will place the scope through one portal and into the tendon sheath.
+Sterile fluid flows through the scope to expand the tendon sheath.
 The second portal is used to pass instruments for the surgery.
 Often the camera and instruments are alternated between the portals.
-The skin portals are closed with sutures once the surgery is complete.
-A sterile dressing is applied and the foot is placed in a splint or boot.
+Once the surgery is complete, your surgeon will close the skin portals with sutures, apply a sterile dressing, and place your foot in a splint or boot.

 Recovery varies depending on the specific procedure.
 Pain and swelling are common, and elevating the leg can help decrease swelling.
 You may be allowed to put weight on the foot right away, or you may be required to be non-weightbearing for several weeks.
-Some patients need rehab with progressive strengthening, range-of-motion and balancing exercises.
-Others need physical therapy.
+Some patients require physical therapy with progressive strengthening, range-of-motion, and balancing exercises.
+Others can perform rehab exercises at home.